top of page

 Edward Thomas's two walks that originally inspired Two Houses are still possible but are mainly along roads much busier than in his day.

-The Boxing Day walk from the Red House would have been along Cockshot Lane to the main Stoner Hill road, right along the main road and then immediately left along the road to High Cross, passing Crabtree Cottage (now farm) on the left.
-On the right there are ancient earthworks and tumuli in the fields which, as well as Steep church, may also have had a bearing on the poem's reference to "the turf heaves" and "the dead that never/More than half hidden lie".
+The Boxing Day walk from the Red House would have been along Cockshott Lane to the main Stoner Hill road, right along the main road and then immediately left along High Cross Lane, passing Crabtree Cottage (now farm) on the left.
+On the right there are ancient earthworks and tumuli in the fields which, as touched on above, as well as Steep church, may have had a bearing on the poem's reference to "the turf heaves" and "the dead that never/More than half hidden lie".
 In ET's day the tumuli would have been opened within living memory.
 The Slade is reached in a dip on right before the village of High Cross begins.
 A round walk along less busy roads can be made by going right, well before The Slade, along a track to Rings Green before following the footpath right over a field and then up what was Rings Green Lane to the main road.
 Crossing over the main road, with The Trooper Inn in the dip below, you go up Honeycritch Lane and take the right hand fork into Old Litten Lane.
 This becomes a track after Old Litten Cottage, somewhere ET wrote about on occasions in his notebook.
-This track meets Cockshot Lane by the woods above Shoulder of Mutton hill.
-Turn right down Cockshot Lane back to The Red House and the Edward Barnsley Workshop.
+This track meets Cockshott Lane by the woods above Shoulder of Mutton hill.
+Turn right down Cockshott Lane back to The Red House and the Edward Barnsley Workshop.

 The second longer walk that ET did in July 1909 to Haslemere via Milland and Fernhurst, taking in various high points would be an excellent long day's walk.
 ET would have used lanes as well as tracks and footpaths across Rogate Common, Harting Combe, Linchmere and Black Down, which can still be explored today.